terraform-aviatrix-modules/terraform-aviatrix-azure-transit-firenet/README.md

 bootstrap_storage_name_1 | null | Storagename to get bootstrap files from (PANW only).
-(If bootstrap_storage_name_2 is not set, this will used for all NGFW instances) bootstrap_storage_name_2 | null | Storagename to get bootstrap files from (PANW only) (Only used when HA FW instance is deployed) connected_transit | true | Set to false to disable connected_transit deploy_firenet | true | Set to false to only deploy the Transit, but without the actual NGFW instances and Firenet settings (e.g. if you want to deploy that later or manually). east_west_inspection_excluded_cidrs | | Network List Excluded From East-West Inspection. egress_enabled | false | Set to true to enable egress inspection on the firewall instances
+(If bootstrap_storage_name_2 is not set, this will used for all NGFW instances) bootstrap_storage_name_2 | null | Storagename to get bootstrap files from (PANW only) (Only used when HA FW instance is deployed) connected_transit | true | Set to false to disable connected_transit custom_fw_names | [] | If set, the NGFW instances will be deployed with the names provided in this list.
+First half of the list for instances in az1, second half for az2. deploy_firenet | true | Set to false to only deploy the Transit, but without the actual NGFW instances and Firenet settings (e.g. if you want to deploy that later or manually). east_west_inspection_excluded_cidrs | | Network List Excluded From East-West Inspection. egress_enabled | false | Set to true to enable egress inspection on the firewall instances